4d/4D-NetKit/README.md

 2. Execute the method.
 Your browser opens a page that allows you to authenticate.

 3. Log in to your Microsoft Outlook account and check that you've received the email.

+## Copyrights

+(c) Microsoft, Office365 are trademarks of the Microsoft group of companies.
+(c) Google, Gmail are trademarks of the Alphabet, Inc.